page 196

 After installing the battery you will have to set the origin point on the calipers.
 If you don't, you're likely to see the "E" error display.
 Simply close the jaws and hold down the "origin" button for more than one second.
 The display will show 0.00 and you're ready to go.

 The battery should be removed if the calipers will be in storage for more than 3 months.
-Replacement batteries and spare parts are available (see parts list on page 72).
+Replacement batteries and spare parts are available from obliging Mitutoyo distributors.

 What is a data hold unit?

 You may have to take readings in an awkward or out of reach place where you can't see the digital display.
 When you press the button on the data hold unit it will freeze the display on the caliper so that you can bring it closer to your eyes.
 Once you've seen the display you can opt to press the send button to send this data to your printer or computer.
 Then you can press the data hold button a second time to un-freeze the display.
-This hold unit plugs into the port on the digimatic caliper and will not work with digital calipers which do not have SPC output.
+This hold unit plugs into the port on the digimatic caliper and only works on digital calipers which have SPC output.
+The data hold unit is not compatible with Mitutoyo waterproof models.

 Comparison and absolute measurement